Visa Dispute Monitoring Program

 VDMP Standard

-Here, you’re allowed a four-month workout period, during which you can try to bring your chargeback issuances under control.
+Merchants are usually allowed a four-month workout period, during which you can try to bring your chargebacks under control.
 If you can’t make that happen, Visa begins your eight-month enforcement period.

 VDMP Excessive Level

-This is reserved for merchants who breach the designated excessive Visa fraud threshold.
-Merchants in a high-risk merchant category code (MCC) may be placed here automatically.
+This is reserved for merchants who breach Visa’s excessive fraud threshold.
+Businesses with a high-risk merchant category code (MCC) may be placed here automatically.

-Your chargeback rate is the figure that Visa uses to determine whether you’re compliant with card network chargeback limits.
+Your chargeback ratio (or “chargeback rate”) is the figure that Visa uses to determine whether you’re compliant with card network chargeback limits.
 Thus, it’s important that you keep up-to-date information about your chargeback issuances.

 Visa and Mastercard calculate your chargeback rate differently.
 For Visa, you simply divide the number of transactions submitted in the current month by the number of chargebacks issued during the same month.

-Just a couple of quick caveats: First, Visa only considers the first ten chargebacks filed per card number, per merchant account.
+Just a couple of other things to remember: First, Visa only considers the first ten chargebacks filed per card number, per merchant account.
 So, if one customer files a bundle of chargebacks all at once, only the first ten will count.
 Visa will also not count any chargebacks that fall under Visa Reason Code 10.5 (Visa Fraud Monitoring Program).

 Consequences of Entering the VDMP

-If you land in the Visa Dispute Monitoring Program, the first thing you’re expected to do is to work with your acquirer to develop a detailed chargeback-reduction strategy, called a chargeback mitigation plan.
-This plan—which must be presented to Visa—should both identify the root cause of your chargeback problem and outline an appropriate plan to correct it.
+Being moved into the Visa Dispute Monitoring Program can cost you time, revenue, and other resources.
+You’re normally expected to work with your acquirer to develop a detailed chargeback-reduction strategy, called a chargeback mitigation plan.
+This plan — which must be presented to Visa — should identify the root cause of your chargeback problem, and also outline an appropriate strategy to correct it.

-That doesn’t sound so bad on its own.
-However, the fees and added costs are where the program becomes problematic.
+That doesn’t sound so bad; in fact, it’s likely to have a positive impact on its own.
+However, it can be difficult to accurately nail down what’s triggering your disputes.
+Also, the fees and added costs are where the program becomes problematic.

-The closer oversight from Visa comes along with added fees.
-With the VDMP Standard tier, Visa will begin fining your acquirer $50 for every dispute filed against you beginning with the fourth month of the enforcement period.
+With the Visa VDMP program’s Standard tier, the network will begin fining your acquirer $50 for every dispute filed against you, beginning with the fourth month in the program (the enforcement period).
+That cost will be passed along to you, potentially with fines from other stakeholders.

 Yes, you can.
-The point of the Visa Dispute Monitoring Program is not to punish merchants.
-Rather it’s to incentivize merchants to not only stop chargebacks from increasing but actually reduce chargeback issuances.
+Despite how it may seem, the point of the Visa Dispute Monitoring Program is not to punish merchants.
+Rather, it’s to incentivize merchants to not only stop chargebacks from increasing but actually reduce chargeback volume.

 If you’re disqualified, you’d be barred from accepting Visa cards entirely.
 You would also likely lose your processing account, as your acquirer would regard you as too much of a liability.
 This could destroy your business.